5Mixer/LD54-TowerSprawl/log.md

 # Log
 # Sunday
+*8:20pm* - Minions put machined tiles into the boxes.
+Their prioritisation is kind of dodgy though, and minions are dying machining, despite walking past mushrooms haha.
+It's hard to optimise all the factors of
+- Tasks should go to nearby minions.
+So it's an optimisation problem where the sum of distances of taken-without-replacement pairs of points from separate sets should be minimised.
+- Harvest tasks should go to hungry minions (though all minions should go to storage for food if hungry)

+I think I'll try to solve that first dot point.
+It'll be a slow solution, probably brute forced and exact, but I think it'll look more logical in the game.

 *7:55pm* - Basic generator in, with a kind of cool animation on the generated tile, to disambiguate it from the surrounding tiles.

 *7:20pm* - Minions now retrieve mushrooms from boxes if they're not doing anything and are hungry.
 It's quite satisfying to add a couple of boxes, minions, and mushroom farms now.
 Very satisfying to wrap up the box/mushroom mechanics, at least for now.